 “There are lots of people here I could talk to about different non-work topics.”

 Each office also organizes its own events.
 DC's rooftop deck is particularly popular and plays host to associate happy hours on Friday nights.
 Overall “there's a good amount of socializing, particularly during the summer when the firm sponsors events,” but juniors also dug into their own pockets for “frequent lunches with colleagues.”
 Being in a smaller office “can limit the social side, but it depends on what you're looking for.
 I didn't sign up to go out drinking every night.”
 With a few exceptions, sources concurred that “people are good friends here and we're a much more social firm than others.”
 They also felt that the sheer size of the firm ensures there's something of a partner/associate hierarchy, but “relationships vary depending on who you're working with.”
 One summarized it like this: “I feel very comfortable knocking on a partner's door, but only after checking with their assistant that they're free!”

 Strategy & Future

-Hogan Lovells recruits from around 25 to 30 law schools each year.
-Some offices also recruit locally – for example, the Denver office goes to the University of Denver, while DC visits George Washington, Catholic, Howard and American.
+Hogan Lovells recruits from close to 40 law schools each year.
+Some offices recruit locally – for example, the Denver office goes to the University of Denver, while DC visits George Washington, Catholic, Howard and American.
 'National' schools include Harvard, Georgetown, NYU, Columbia, Duke, Michigan, Vanderbilt, Virginia, Stanford and Berkeley.
-According to one associate, the firm “values typical academic success” but “equally with that same open collegial, supportive type of personality.”
-Another said that beyond commonly shared “generic” traits of being “friendly and smart,” personalities here are “diverse.”

 Interview with hiring partner Tim Lloyd